Media Server Videos And Images For Your DMX Fixtures

 Integrated Video Transcoder

-If you don't have the proper video codec enabling you to directly play a file, you can use the included video transcoder to fastly convert it.
+If you don't have the proper video codec enabling you to directly play a file, you can use the included video transcoder to quickly convert it.
 The transcoder also optimizes the video playback performance by resizing the videos, selecting an appropriate bit rate and removing the audio tracks.

 Fully Adjustable Playback Speed